Planning-Aware Code Infilling via Horizon-Length Prediction: Conclusion and Future Work

-\fimfull is ubiquitous in code completion, and therefore, has become an important consideration in the development of code language models.
-The current \fim training paradigm splits and reorders original training sequences (\fimpre-\fimmid-\fimsuf) into \fim-style sequences (\fimpre-\fimsuf-\fimmid/PSM or \fimsuf-\fimpre-\fimmid/SPM), and performs standard next-token prediction.
+\fimfull is ubiquitous in code completion, reflecting the iterative nature of software development where code is frequently inserted between existing sections, and thus has become an important consideration in the development of code language models.
+The current \fim training paradigm splits and reorders training sequences for next-token prediction.
 However, this approach frequently results in models struggling to generate content that smoothly aligns with the right context.
-While existing \fim benchmarks frequently rely on different post-processing methods to circumvent this problem, we emphasize that such methods typically require dataset-specific assumptions, which are impractical in real-world scenarios.
-To address this limitation and enhance the infilling capability of code language models, we propose \textbf{\OURSfull} (\textbf{\ours}). \ours teaches models to predict the portion of remaining tokens at every step.
+While existing \fim benchmarks rely on different post-processing methods to circumvent this problem, we emphasize that such methods typically require dataset-specific assumptions, which are impractical in real-world scenarios.

+To address this limitation and enhance the infilling capability of code language models, we propose \OURSfull (\ours). \ours teaches models to predict the portion of remaining tokens at every step, enabling them to develop planning awareness over arbitrarily long horizons.
 Experiments across different model families and sizes show that \ours improves infilling performance on diverse \fim benchmarks, across file-level and repository-level, and without using any dataset-specific post-processing.
-Moreover, the enhanced planning capability acquired through \ours training also boosts models' performance on code reasoning tasks, suggesting that \ours may broadly improve language models' reasoning capabilities.
-Besides, \ours is also efficient as it does not cause any inference overhead and the training overhead is negligible as well.
+Moreover, the enhanced planning capability acquired through \ours training also boosts models' performance on code reasoning tasks, suggesting broader benefits for language models' reasoning capabilities.
+Importantly, \ours achieves these improvements while maintaining efficiency, with negligible training overhead and no additional inference cost.

 Our work marks a significant advancement in developing more effective code language models for real-world applications.
+Future work could explore extending \ours to other generation tasks requiring long-horizon planning and investigate its potential for enhancing general reasoning capabilities.